• Skip to primary navigation

 Instructions

 • Preheat oven to 350 degrees.
-Grease and flour a jelly roll pan or line with parchment paper.
+Grease and flour the pan or use parchment paper.
 In a large bowl, combine self-rising flour and granulated sugar.
 Set aside.

 • In a saucepan, combine 1 cup butter, 1 cup coffee, and 1/3 cup cocoa.
 Bring to a boil, stirring constantly.
 Pour into the prepared dry ingredients.
 Using a hand-held mixer, mix on medium speed until wet and dry ingredients are thoroughly combined.
 Add eggs and the 1/2 cup of buttermilk.
 Mix on medium speed for another minute or so, until well combined.